-He is a Senior Structural Engineer in the Tampa Office of AECOM (formerly URS).
+He is a Structural Discipline Specialist in the Tampa Office of Jacobs.
+Previously, he was a Senior Structural Engineer at AECOM.
 He is involved in preliminary and final bridge design in both steel and concrete.
 He has been active in several bridge design projects, including segmental concrete structures, steel box girders, and long-span cable-stayed bridges.
 His technical expertise includes structural analysis and design with an emphasis on computer modeling and diverse computer applications.
 He is also experienced in time-dependent and linear and non-linear finite element analysis.
 Typical projects are described below.

 What is bridge redundancy?